 I explore the politics of victimhood and redress relating to unresolved legacies from the Asia-Pacific War.
-Motivated by an interest in reconciliation, I am currently focusing on comfort women monument being built across the United States and the political engagements among redress and anti-redress activists to understand the perceived stakes of historical debates and to consider whether reconciliation is a goal people are striving toward.
+Motivated by an interest in reconciliation, I am currently focusing on comfort women monuments being built across the United States and the political engagements among redress and anti-redress activists to understand the perceived stakes of historical debates and to consider whether reconciliation is a goal people are striving toward.

 B.A.
 Anthropology and Asian Studies, State University of New York (SUNY) at Buffalo